saranicole/TraitCraft/README.md

 PC and Console:
 * Show any combination of researched, unresearched, and researching traits in the crafting research and creations tabs via icons specific to researching characters (which you specify).
 * Autocraft next equipment needed for desired alts' research, with priority given to shorter research times
+* Slash command "/tcstats" will give you a quick overview of research on actively researching characters

 Console only: Shows researching statuses of actively researching characters on inventory/bank/guild bank/decon tooltips.